haddasbronfman/cloudland-otel-workshop/README.md

           exporters: [logging, jaeger]
     ```

 2. Copy this file to `otelWorkshop/src/docker-compose.yaml`.
-This will run the open telemetry collector and Jaeger on our machine:
+This will run the OpenTelemetry collector and Jaeger on our machine:

     ```yaml
     version: "2"